lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 ## Numeration

-These commands delete the table of content chapter numeration.
+These commands delete the chapter numeration from the table of content.

 ```latex
 \makeatletter